-If your interested in the history of Britain as well as some of our amazing architecture then places such as Dalemain Historic house, Shap Abbey and Eskdale mill may take your fancy.
+If you are interested in the history of Britain as well as some of our amazing architecture then places such as Dalemain Historic house, Shap Abbey and Eskdale mill may take your fancy.
 There are plenty of historical buildings throughout the lake district, all with fascinating pasts and amazing interiors or grounds for you to explore.
+You may even find one where you can stay.
+There will certainly be plenty of holiday accommodation to rent in Cumbria.

 For example Muncaster Castle in the west of the Lake district has grown from a medieval fortified tower-house or ‘pele’ Tower, with much development up to the late 19th century.
 There is a interesting story behind the building as when Henry VI stayed here during the war of the roses he left behind a glass drinking bowl, stating that if it was still in tact, the penningtons who now own the property, would thrive.
 The dish still remains unbroken and is known as a good luck charm in Muncaster.